Over the counter treatments for chronic idiopathic constipation

 Beets greens eggs Florentine

-Eight colors Eggs Florentine is my favourite.
+Eight colors Eggs Florentine was my favourite for many years.

 Lunch